RescueSocial/Amber-Heard_Disinformation_Operations_Bots/- Study Case - Effects, Risks, Origins/ReadMe.md

 # Study Case - Effects, Risks, Origins

 <b>This folder shows effects, risks, and origins around this independent Public Research Study on the operations harming Amber Heard online.
+Multiple private companies and services in layers are clearly being used against Amber Heard to this extreme of volume.

 <br>Use this "Study Case - Effects, Risks, Origins" folder to understand how to connect social network analysis, data analysis, and the warning signs of a situation with timelines, suspicious traits, and activities to create cases.
 <br> Combined with the mathmatical and statistical anomalies, we can connect it to then the traits, origins, and signs of disinformation operations and coercive control.